sagemath/sage-archive-2023-02-01/src/doc/en/developer/python_packaging.rst

 infrastructure normalize underscores to dashes.
-(Using dots in distribution names, to indicate ownership by organizations, still mentioned in https://www.python.org/dev/peps/pep-0423/, appears to have largely fallen out of favor.)
+(Using dots in distribution names, to indicate ownership by organizations, still mentioned in https://www.python.org/dev/peps/pep-0423/, appears to have largely fallen out of favor, and we will not use it in the SageMath project.)

 A distribution that provides Python modules in the ``sage.*`` namespace (``sage.PAC.KAGE.MODULE``) should be named **sagemath-DISTRI-BUTION**.